scalation/data/COVID/Metadata.md

 ## USCOVID_BY_STATE
 The COVID-19 dataset expands upon USCOVID.CSV by splitting the data from the first one into counts for each state.

+## USNPI
+This dataset provides the U.S. Covid-19 Government Response Tracker.
+Most indicators are recorded on an ordinal scale that represents the level of strictness of the policy.
+Four of the indicators (E3, E4, H4 and H5) are recorded as a US dollar value of fiscal spending.
+This [cookbook](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md) provides more information about each column.